 UPDATE: Gelatin is a wonderful alternative to xanthan gum to prevent crumbly outcomes in baking - it helps all the components of the bake mix to work together nicely and cohesively.
 It's healthy as can be, however, I started leaving out both xanthan gum and gelatin recently, but had issues with a couple of recipes being a bit crumbly.
 To be honest, the xanthan gum worked so well (but hubby banned it in the house as it causes tummy issues for him!) and the gelatin worked well most times, but sometimes I found the baked goods to be too dense, plus I figured the math was confusing some people.
 So recently, I've started using GELATIN again, but now I'm making it simpler and using much, much less with pretty good results so far.
-The jury is out on this still as I experiment, but here is what I came up with: GO OVER HERE TO SEE THE NEW RULE FOR GELATIN INCLUSION.
+GO OVER HERE TO SEE THE NEW RULE FOR GELATIN INCLUSION.
+UPDATE: the bake mix with xanthan gum and the bake mix using gelatin are directly interchangeable.

 NOTE: Xanthan gum and gelatin are not usually required for pie crusts (other than my single pie crust which mimics a pastry crust) and won't be required for crumb toppings, etc. Just use common sense where needed.